What is Dekopon? Ι History and names Ι What does Dekopon taste like? Ι Where is Dekopon grown? Ι How is Dekopon used? Ι Recipes

 - Juice: Squeeze the fruit to make a sweet juice that can be enjoyed on its own or in cocktails.

-- Liqueurs: Carefully remove the zest from the fruit, without the bitter white pith underneath.
-Combine the zest with vodka in a large glass jar and let it sit in a cool, dark place for 7-10 days or until the vodka has taken on the Dekopon flavour.
+- Liqueurs: Remove the zest from the fruit, take care to avoid the bitter white pith underneath.
+Combine the zest with vodka in a large glass jar and let it sit in a cool, dark place for 7-10 days.
 Strain the vodka mixture to remove the zest.
 Make a simple syrup by combining 1 litre of water with 1 kg of sugar, and heat over medium heat until dissolved.
 Once it has cooled, combine the simple syrup with the vodka mixture to make a Dekopon ‘limoncello’.

 - Desserts and cakes: Dekopon rind, juice and segments can be added to desserts, cakes and icing for a sweet, refreshing taste.